MichaelMcDonnell/rt3conf/README.md

 # rt3conf

-Create configuration files for the game Railroad Tycoon 3.
+An *unofficial* tool for configuring Railroad Tycoon 3.

+Railroad Tycoon is trademarked by Take-Two Interactive Software, Inc., and this software is not affiliated with them in any way.